9 Things Everyone Has Done to Pay the Darn Rent (and What You Should Do Instead)

 But what happens if it’s not the right season, or none of your neighbors are around?

 You need a more flexible side gig.

-Unlike mowing lawns, driving with Uber is all on your own time.
+Unlike mowing lawns, driving with Lyft is all on your own time.
 Got a few hours to spare?
 Drive around and make some money.
 In the middle of finals?
 Leave the car parked.

 Since you can work as much or as little as you like, your earning potential is pretty much unlimited.
 When rent is coming up, you can work more; once it’s paid, you can relax.

 And the best part?
 You won’t be obligated to sit with your elderly neighbor for two hours when she invites you in for “just a cup” of lemonade.

 5. Throwing a Garage Sale

 Akin to bringing your clothes to the consignment store, the need for rent money can sometimes lead to a sudden urge to sell all your stuff.

 But let’s be real for a second: Garage sales are the pits.

 Sticking on tiny price tags, arranging everything just-so and haggling with early-bird garage sale fanatics?